My mom made the best potato salad.

 It was one of my favorite parts of long, hot summers in rural Oklahoma.
-As a kid I never asked her to make it, but every couple of weeks, a new batch would appear — small chunks of potato, sweet pickle, egg, and raw onion all mixed in a slightly sweet, slightly tangy dressing.
-(I didn’t like raw onion, so she always divided the batch putting onion in half.
+In June and July, a new batch would appear every couple of weeks — small chunks of potato, sweet pickle, egg, and raw onion all mixed in a slightly sweet, slightly tangy dressing.
+(She always divided the batch putting onion in half.
 She’d laugh now that I add the raw onion every time.)

 I remembered that she had always separated the hard cooked yolks to go in the dressing.
 I followed her lead as nearly as I could remember adding a good-sized spoonful of mayo, a dollop of mustard, then a little milk.
 I mixed.
 It still didn’t taste right.
 Maybe a little pickle juice?
 Or maybe, that trick that makes deviled eggs work — white vinegar.
 I tinkered, I tweaked.
 It was a damn good potato salad dressing.
 It just wasn’t hers.
 Still, there were potatoes the following week, and the week after that, so I kept at it.

 It’s summer again and last week the farm share had my first batch of new potatoes.
 This morning, I set to the task of making my mother’s potato salad again, but realized something.
 When I make potato salad, I leave the skins on the potatoes.
 I use whole grain Dijon mustard instead of yellow.
 I like a little white wine vinegar instead of plain white.
 I always use my own bread and butter pickles that are spicier than than those from the grocery.
 And this morning, as I chopped the raw onion more finely than she ever did, I realized that the taste I seek isn’t hers anymore, it’s mine.